How to Apply

 - Completed application via the UM Careers website

-As a Clinical Pharmacist, you will be part of the Department of Pharmacy Ambulatory Oncology team, as well as multidisciplinary teams within the Michigan Medicine Cancer Program.
-The Michigan Medicine Comprehensive Cancer Center (MM-CCC) is one of few institutions designated as a National Comprehensive Cancer Network Cancer Center.
-Our mission is the conquest of cancer through innovation and collaboration.
-Our Clinical Pharmacists in this setting are well versed in a number of oncology disease states (benign and malignant hematology, solid tumors) and provide exceptional pharmaceutical care on the individual and population level.
+As a Clinical Pharmacist, you will be part of the Department of Pharmacy Oncology team, as well as multidisciplinary teams within the University of Michigan Rogel Cancer Center.
+University of Michigan Health is ranked nationally for the care provided to both adult and pediatric cancer patients, as well as many other specialties.
+The cancer center mission is the conquest of cancer through innovation and collaboration.
+Current oncology clinical pharmacists provide exceptional pharmaceutical care on the individual and population level.
 If you are passionate about patient care, instructing, mentoring, quality improvement, and clinical research there is no better place.